Triggertrap

-Triggertrap was a company that created hardware and software products centred on triggering SLR cameras.
+Triggertrap was an England-based company that created hardware and software products centred on triggering single-lens reflex (SLR) cameras.
 Products included several Arduino-based camera triggers, along with mobile apps which interfaced with cameras using a device that plugs into the headphone socket of the smartphone or tablet.
 In May 2012, Triggertrap introduced Triggertrap Mobile for iOS, followed by a version for Android in September 2012.
 Triggertrap Mobile utilized the sensors and processing power of a smartphone or tablet running IOS to trigger cameras based on sound, motion, vibration, or location, in addition to timelapse, bulb ramping, and other features.
-Triggertrap ceased trading on the 31st of January 2017.
+Triggertrap ceased trading on 31 January 2017.
 The founder and CEO was the Dutch photographer Haje Jan Kamps.

 Background

 The story of Triggertrap started in July 2011, when Haje Jan Kamps started a Kickstarter campaign aiming to raise support for a new type of camera trigger.
 The project asked for $25,000, but within a month nearly 900 supporters had pledged more than $77,000 in exchange for more than 950 Triggertrap v1 products - which is nearly three times more than what they wanted for the project.